Baked Cheesy Onion and Bacon Dip

 • Thyme – Onion, thyme and smoked bacon go very well together for a savory seasoning combination.
 The thyme adds a herby depth to this dip recipe.

-How to Make Baked Cheesy Onion and Bacon Dip
+How to Make Baked Cheesy Onion and Bacon Dip (Step-by-Step)

-fried bacon for bacon dip
+cooked bacon for bacon dip.

 Step 1: Cook the bacon.